Endless Sands (2002)

 The second stand-out Avalanche 64 page campaign setting I’ve come across, Endless Sands takes place in a fantasy world based on Arabian legend and manages to feel new despite coming out far after Al-Quadim.
-It exemplifies a truth about Campaign settings I have realised in my long journey through the elfgame archives: A good campaign setting need not be able to sustain a thousand good campaigns, it just needs to be able to sustain one good campaign.
+It exemplifies a truth about Campaign settings I have realized in my long journey through the elfgame archives: A good campaign setting need not be able to sustain a thousand campaigns, it just needs to be able to sustain one good one.
 As such the world of Endless Sands is limited in scope but sufficiently broad to give one the tools to run one hell of a kickass campaign.

 What better way to start off the adventure then with a list of diseases that may be contracted as a result of exposure to the harsh environment.
 Altitude sickness.
 Heat Exhaustion.
-Prickly Heat (the rash you get from wearing armour or heavy clothing in conditions of severe heat).
+Prickly Heat (the rash you get from wearing armor or heavy clothing in conditions of severe heat).
 These rules have a purpose, which is to drive home the fact that the environment is hostile, and the sun is merciless.
 Nice.

 Chapter Deux of the Endless Sands concerns the sandiest part of the Endless Sands, the Deep Sands, also known as the 90% of the Endless Sands that cannot be farmed or tilled.
 It is inhabited by the Badiya, vicious and violent tribes of desert nomads that behave exactly like one would expect nomadic herdsmen in merciless environments with a harsh, monotheistic religion to behave.
 So devout are the Badiya that they allow the holy men of rival tribes to commit suicide by walking into the sands without food or water rather then putting them to the sword.

+In addition, we get the legend of the ruins of the city of Urud, ancient rival to Quehabat and fallen capitol of a mighty empire, now dust.
 Exact hints about the location of its hidden vaults, filled with the riches of a thousand Rajas, are hidden in the folk tales of The Adventures of Haji Baba.
-Naturally, no chapter would be complete without the Fallen Tower, a structure raised (or so legend would have you believe) by the Children of Ahuramazhda (the Sun god of the Old Religion) and his mortal concubine so they could reach him in Heaven and pushed deep into the sands by his evil god-wife Fatima (who incidentally gave birth to all the monsters in the setting as part of a price she had to pay cure her barenness).
+Naturally, no chapter would be complete without the Fallen Tower, a structure raised (or so legend would have you believe) by the Children of Ahuramazhda (the Sun god of the Old Religion) and his mortal concubine so they could reach him in Heaven and pushed deep into the sands by his evil god-wife Fatima (who incidentally gave birth to all the monsters in the setting as part of a price she had to pay cure her bareness).
 Nice.

 Religion in Endless Sands is a deliciously volatile mix.
 About 20% still follows the Old Faith, a pagan nature religion with a Sun God, a moon goddess (the Evil Fatima!) and their children the Elements.
 Dictates involve living a balanced life and fighting the forces of darkness that constantly encroach upon the world.
-Reminiscent of summerian mythology what with Ahriman and Anur and whatnot.
+Reminiscent of Summerian mythology with Ahriman and Anur and whatnot.

 The largest and most dominant religion is the relatively newfound monotheistic religion of Ja’Ilam, whose dictates involve Ja’Ilam being the only true religion, mindless obedience to the dictates of Ja’Ilam, the Creator already having outlined everything in this world and that the Sands will one day rise up and swallow the unbeliever.
-While the Old Faith has the hideously mutated Cult of the Moon, Ja’Ilam has the warrior Fanatics of the Ghazi and, even better, the Bakaghazi’s, who are so damned that only brutal and agonizing death in service to Ja’Ilam will redeem them and who are kept imprisoned and tortured constantly underneath some mosques until they are unleashed.
+While the Old Faith has the hideously mutated Cult of the Moon, Ja’Ilam has the warrior Fanatics of the Ghazi and, even better, the Bakaghazi’s, who are so damned that only brutal and agonizing death in service to Ja’Ilam will redeem them and who are kept imprisoned and tortured constantly underneath some mosques until they are unleashed upon enemies of the faith.
 Many worshippers of Ja’Ilam are opposed to their existence, to add a bit of nuance.
 Domains are Law, Healing, Protection and Destruction.
 FOR I AM A VENGEFUL GOD.

 Then we arrive at the other obligatory feat section.
-The damage is limited, some nice feats that allow you to fire arrows effectively from horseback, a dervish feat for better dodging, a haggle feat and a stackable Guardsman’s stance feat for some temporary and minor damage reduction.
-A feat that allows you to twirl your blade and make a free attack against anyone moving into your threatened area as a full round action might be really shit, but is forgiveable.
+The damage is limited, some nice feats that allow you to fire arrows effectively from horseback, a dervish feat for better dodging, a haggle feat and a stack-able Guardsman’s stance feat for some temporary and minor damage reduction.
+A feat that allows you to twirl your blade and make a free attack against anyone moving into your threatened area as a full round action might be really shit, but is forgivable.

 The winning continues with the monster section.
 Again, you are pressed for space, so what do you do?
 You give a few monsters, all as different as possible, all with different roles, and you make sure they rock.
 The CR is clustered heavily around the 2-5 area i.e the place where most actual DnD takes place, with only the hideously powerful Sand Giant standing out at CR 12.
-Each monster is flavourful, has a definite purpose and a delicious hint of faery-tale origin.
+Each monster is flavorful, has a definite purpose and a delicious hint of faery-tale origin.
 Dog-men bred by the Viziers as magical watchdogs.
 Great falcons that are said to have been trained and used by a great hero to lay low a massive city centuries ago (they are noted as being trainable but that the process is very difficult, this section needed a Handle Animal DC)).
 The Angel-like Buraq creature.
-Mirage spirits that lure travellers to their doom and creepy Ghuls.
+Mirage spirits that lure travelers to their doom.
+Creepy creepy Ghuls.
 Burrowing Sand Crocodiles.

 Personal award goes to the Fazokhl, a magical ram sacred to the element of wind, whose horns may be fashioned into a sounding horn that can be heard all over the Endless Sands.
 It can turn Ethereal at will and fly at 180 feet.
 It looks like a silver ram with copper horns.
 Capture one.
-Instant flavourful fun quest.
+Instant flavorful fun quest.

-The plot hooks at the end are kind of a lettdown.
+The plot hooks at the end are kind of a letdown.
 Nearly all of them take the form of: Something is bad (a princess has gone nuts, your ship is now of course, a tribe has gone missing) followed by A MONSTER DID IT!
 KILL KILL KILL.
 The alright one describes a religious war finally breaking out, and maybe one where you find a genie in a ring and a merchant wants her back (haha NO!).
 I award ten points for one where the PCs accompany a dude to the city of Ubar, claiming to be some descendant of the last Caliph of Ubar going to collect his boundless wealth.
 As the players get trapped inside by accident he reveals he is a simple thief who stole the map that led them to Ubar.
 He has no idea about the dangers or where the treasure is.

 Pros: Good take on a worn premise.
 Excellent setting design.
 Classic Faery tale elements make the blood soar.
 Decent magic items and monsters.